-Naming your business can arguably be one of the most challenging aspects of launching a new company.
+Naming a business can arguably be one of the most challenging aspects of branding/re-branding or launching a new company.
 A business name is what customers will see first, think about when they remember their interaction with the business, and talk to their friends and family about after the fact.
 A business name can be too broad or too confining.
 It can be too quirky or not memorable enough.
-Creating the perfect combination of something simple, yet memorable, that captures the true essence of your brand may feel like an impossible task.
+Creating the perfect combination of something simple, yet memorable, and captures the true essence of your brand may feel like an impossible task.

-To make this experience a little less daunting for you, we created a guide of 12 questions to ask when naming your business.
+To make this experience a little less daunting, we created a guide of 12 helpful naming questions to ask when naming a business.

-Getting really clear on your value proposition is not only good for your marketing strategy, but can also uncover some common words or phrases used in your industry that will be helpful when naming your company.
+Getting really clear on your value proposition and brand positioning is not only good for your marketing strategy, but can also uncover some common words or phrases used in your industry that will be helpful when naming your company.

 To help, try asking how you might explain your business to a five-year-old in a way that would keep him or her interested.
-This is a really fun activity to do in order to get your creative juices flowing, and to think outside of your everyday lingo.
+This is a fun activity to do in order to get your creative juices flowing, and to think outside of your everyday lingo.
 You are the closest person to your business, and many people that encounter your brand won’t understand the ins and outs of your industry like you do.
 Boiling down your business message to a five-year-old will uncover new language and help you get really clear on what it is you want to convey through your name.

-Embrace emotion during your naming process!
-Talk to your team or close friends and family about how they feel about your business, and compare their answers with how you want your customers to feel when hearing your brand name.
+Embrace emotion during your naming process.
+Talk to your team or close friends and family about how they feel about your business and compare their answers with how you want your customers to feel when hearing your brand name.
 Brand positioning should have backing behind it from employees especially since they’re the ones working to grow the company.
 Their input is valuable and their insight into elements that make up a good name might surprise you.

 Do you ever use analogies when describing your business to an outsider?
 Maybe you say that you are the “uber of healthcare.”
-Think about what comparisons you can make in regards to how your business operates.
+Think about what comparisons you can make regarding how your business operates.
 This is another great exercise for brainstorming clever adaptations or phrases that might work for your business name.
 They often start as taglines or funny quips, but can be a great backing point for creating a name that supports the analogy.

 What is the demographic of your audience?
 Do they respond well to trendy language?
 Or do they need something a little more straightforward?
 Take into consideration other brands your target audience engages with and how they chose their names.
 Knowing how your audience thinks, engages with, and buys from a business is vital to capturing their attention with a new business name that you are selecting.

 Do your research and understand the market of companies that already exists, especially in your industry.
 A great name is worthless if someone else has already laid claim to it.
 Start with free resources like Trademarkia or USPTO to run a cursory search the see if the name is already in use.
 Stray away from duplicate names or names that sound too similar.
-Consider talking with a lawyer once you’ve chosen a few name options to figure out if you need to trademark your name.
+Consider also talking with a lawyer once you’ve chosen a few name options to figure out if you need to trademark your name.

 Where are you in the process of naming your business?
 Having trouble focusing on your brand positioning?
-We’d love to hear your stories, ideas, questions and tricks for those who are just getting started.
-And as always, we’d love to chat more over coffee or a beer.
-Cheers!
+We’d love to hear your questions, stories, and ideas for those who are just getting started.
+As always, we’d love to chat more over coffee or a beer.